Submitted by: LA Better Buildings Challenge

 Posted: Feb 03, 2014 – 09:00 AM EST

-of Los Angeles, Calif., for its leadership in the Department’s Better Buildings Challenge – helping the city save on energy costs and cut greenhouse gas emissions.
+So Los Angeles, California is showing off its’ leadership in the Department’s Better Buildings Challenge.
+For that’s helping the city save on energy costs and cut greenhouse gas emissions.
 Through the Better Buildings Challenge, Los Angeles has pledged to reduce the energy intensity for 30 million square feet of city-owned and private buildings by 20 percent by 2020.

 Deputy Assistant Secretary for Energy Efficiency Kathleen Hogan joined with Los Angeles’s Sustainability Chief, Matt Peterson recently toured the Los Angeles Central Library, which has reduced its energy costs by 20 percent through the Better Buildings Challenge.